-Have you bought a new iPhone 12, pro or pro Max (or any new iPhone) and looking for getting it set up with your data and settings.
-Here this post we go through step by step to set up new iPhone, how to transfer everything from old iPhone to new iPhone, transfer data from an Android phone to new iPhone using Apple’s ‘Move to iOS’ app and more. let’s start.
+Have you bought a new iPhone 14, pro or pro Max (or any new iPhone) and looking for getting it set up with your data and settings?
+Here in this post, we go through step by step to set up new iPhone, how to transfer everything from old iPhone to new iPhone, transfer data from an Android phone to new iPhone using Apple’s ‘Move to iOS’ app and more. let’s start.

 Set up the iPhone as a new phone

 If you have a brand new iPhone first time:

 - Turn on your iPhone by pressing the On/Off switch.
 A welcome screen greets you, displaying a Slide To Set Up slider that rotates between different languages.

 - Pick your language and country, and whether you’d like to enable Location Services.
 This allows Apple apps (and third-party apps) to access your location via Wi-Fi networks and your GPS (Global Positioning System) location.